Research: Plant-Based Food for Dogs

 While we enjoy meals that include potatoes, corn, rice, barley, and wheat, it has been believed that these starches and grains cause digestive problems in dogs.
 This thinking harkens to the long-held belief that dogs need meat to survive, and it is a mantra that meat-producing agricultural companies have been pushing through their pet-food partners for decades.
 But is it true?

 In actuality, over 20 years ago in 1999, a study published by Murray et al, looked at the digestibility of corn, barley, potato, rice, sorghum, and wheat in dogs.
 What they found was that the digestibility for all was greater than 99%!
-Woofhoo!
 Subsequently, a study by Carciofi discovered similar results for rice, corn, sorghum, cassava, brewer's rice, peas, and lentils.
 The study confirmed starch digestibility to be greater than 98%.
 Just the facts.

 As recently as 2017, researcher Cargo-Froom compared the digestibility of minerals in dogs on meat-based diets versus dogs on plant-based diets.
 Their results concluded that digestibility of endogenous minerals is similar or greater in dogs fed diets that are based largely on vegetables.